kkrishnan10/ContextWeaver/README.md

 # Only include certain file patterns (comma-separated)
 python src/main.py . --include "*.py,*.md"

+# Only include files modified in the last 7 days
+python src/main.py . --recent

+# Short form of recent flag
+python src/main.py . -r

+# Combine recent filter with output file
+python src/main.py . --recent -o recent-changes.txt
 ```

+## Features

+### Recent Changes Filter
+The `--recent` (or `-r`) flag filters the output to only include files that have been modified within the last 7 days.
+This is particularly useful when:
+- Working with large codebases and wanting to focus on active development areas
+- Sharing recent changes with team members or AI assistants
+- Debugging issues related to recent modifications

+When using the recent filter, ContextWeaver will:
+- Show modification timestamps for each file (e.g., "Modified: 2 hours ago")
+- Display the total number of recent files found
+- Add a note in the summary indicating recent filtering is active

 ## License
 This project is licensed under the MIT License.